-Maple and beach are often considered the best wooden chopping/cutting boards as they have a long life, won’t scar easily and have somewhat self-healing properties.
-Some woods like maple and beach can self-heal meaning that damage like scratches will partly repair automatically.
+Maple and beech are often considered the best wooden chopping/cutting boards as they have a long life, won’t scar easily and have somewhat self-healing properties.
+Some woods like maple and beech can self-heal meaning that damage like scratches will partly repair automatically.
 Choose a wood that fits your lifestyle and budget.
 Bamboo is a good choice as it’s very environmentally friendly, just remember to choose one that uses a glue without formaldehyde.

 Once a plastic chopping board has reached the end of its useful life it will still exist for over a thousand more years.
 A wood chopping board will totally decompose in a few years.

 It’s impossible to chop on a plastic cutting board without slicing the plastic and leaving visible scars.
 What you can’t see is that as the plastic is cut you risk putting microplastics directly into your food.
 Scars upon scars on a plastic board results in plastic fibres being released from the board.

 The long-term effects of eating microplastics are unknown.
 However, eating plastic is highly unlikely to be good so it’s best to minimise microplastics in your diet.